A smoky day along ridges and a rainy evening in Central Montana continued somewhat atypical gloomy weather on the trail.

 Leaving camp, we found dog kibble lying on the ground.
 The guy from last night really was shaking out a can of dog food.

 A short distance up the road, built into the hillside was the stone ruins of some kind of structure.
 I assumed an old mill, but that was just a guess based on there being a creek nearby, without really any other evidence.

-Following a network of roads, I made my way up a valley, rejoining the CDT, continued to follow dirt roads up and around a mountain.
+Following a network of roads, I made my way up a valley, rejoining the CDT, continuing to follow dirt roads up and around a mountain.
 Along the way, I passed a truck slowly driving down a road.
 At an intersection, a sign for a lost dog was stapled to an empty message post.

 After about three and a half miles, I diverted from the trail to get water at a bathtub (literally) water trough.
 Recon, Flame, and Waves were there already; they said that Fuck-It had caught up, and was now ahead with Wild Man.
 Flame and Waves spoke with the guy in the truck I passed; it was the guy from last night, who lost his dog two weeks ago.
 Now, he comes out every morning and evening to try and find it, hoping to lure it back with a trail of food.